sakkshm26/v6d/README.rst

 The variety of data abstractions makes the sharing hard.
 Vineyard provides out-of-the-box high-level data abstractions over in-memory blobs, by describing objects using hierarchical metadatas.
-Various computation systems can utilize the built-in high level data abstractions to exchange data with other systems in computation pipeline in a concise manner.
+Various computation systems can utilize the built-in high-level data abstractions to exchange data with other systems in computation pipeline in a concise manner.

 Stream pipelining